Army Daze

 Army Daze is a 1996 Singaporean comedy film based on the 1987 theatre play of the same name by Singaporean writer Michael Chiang.
-Distributed by Cathay Asia Films and directed by Ong Keng Sen, the film portrays a group of 18-year-old Singaporeans from different classes and cultural backgrounds as they perform their National Service and their experience within the Singapore Armed Forces.
+Distributed by Cathay Asia Films and directed by Ong Keng Sen, the film portrays a group of 18-year-old Singaporean army recruits from different classes and cultural backgrounds as they perform their National Service and their experience within the Singapore Armed Forces and Singapore Army.
 The movie is spoken in Singlish, Standard English, Malay, Hokkien and Mandarin.

 The tagline of the movie, From Real Blur (Singlish reference to a mental state of confusion) to Real Men.